ericabooth/Gemini-stata/README.md

 # gemini-stata

-Use Google's Gemini AI directly from the Stata command line to support research, coding, and data tasks.
+Use Google's Gemini AI directly from the Stata command line to support research, coding, and data tasks via Gemini CLI (requires user to have a Google Account with Gemini activated (paid or not, Pro account not required)

 ## Overview